-What will I do during this long summer?
+What will I do during this long Summer?
 I am contriving travel plans.
 I would like to wander the world, but not alone.
 It is not that solitude weighs me down.
 Far from it.
 But it is so pleasant, on a journey, to shorten the dullness of the road with an honest talk.
 My too brief acquaintance with the White Hare has given me a taste for friendship.
-I will find some other creature to speak to me further of the beauties of winter.
-The one I saw last autumn, his brother, I think, cannot be very far.
+I will find some other creature to speak to me further of the beauties of Winter.
+The one I saw last Autumn, his brother, I think, cannot be very far.

 My first journey will be to the Dent-Noire.
-The undertaking is serious; but I have noted the approaches; together we will arrive.
+The undertaking is serious; but I have noted the approaches; together we will make it.
 It must be possible to see from the Dent-Noire still further than from the Becca de l’Oura.
 When we are up there, we will fix the destination of a second journey.
 The world allures me.

 M.03.02.01.03 / M.178

-This morning, after having made a frugal breakfast of the finest little mountain flowers, I set off to go in search of the White Hare.
-I passed so close to my neighbour’s burrow, – it was my path, – that I did not think it possible to dispense myself from bearing to her the Consolation of Philosophy.
+This morning, after having taken a frugal breakfast of the finest little mountain flowers, I set off to go in search of the White Hare.
+I passed so close to my neighbour’s Burrow, – it was my path, – that I did not think it possible to dispense myself from offering her the Consolation of Philosophy.
 She appeared surprised; evidently, she did not expect my visit.
 I found her shedding tears.
 She had wept the whole night.
-That in no way prevented her from hearing my discourse, nor from replying with a great deal of wisdom.
+That in no way prevented her from hearing my discourse, nor from replying with a great deal of Wisdom.
 I repent that I have spoken ill of her on more than one occasion.
 I had seen her with prejudiced eyes.
 I was wrong.
 The first duty of a Philosopher is to be just.
 So then, I solemnly withdraw and retract everything that I might have said that is disobliging on her account.
 She is no longer young, that is true; but she carries her age lightly.
 She has an agreeable appearance, a majestic carriage.
 She is grand in the manner of her mourning.
 And then, she adores Philosophy.
 It is she who told me.

 I did not find this White Hare.